On the growth of nonconvex functionals at strict local minimizers: Acknowledgments

 \section{Acknowledgments}

 The first author was supported by the Alexander von Humboldt Foundation, and the second one by the Austrian Science Fund (grant FWF P-36344N).
-We thank Aris Daniilidis for his valuable comments and suggestions, and to Constantin Christof for insightful discussions on tracking problems.
+We thank Eduardo Casas and Aris Daniilidis for their comments and suggestions on the paper, and to Constantin Christof for insightful discussions on tracking problems.
+We are also grateful to the anonymous reviewers for their remarks.